 Boneless Pork Center Loin Cut Sous Vide.
 I didn’t even want to eat this thing it looked so damn pretty.
 Awesome roast..well, a roast of sorts.
-Having to roast in the oven or in a grill is fun and I love it with all the inaccuracies involved, they still yield delicious results.
-In the 80F degree weather, this approach isn’t so lovely anymore.
-My tiny apartment heats up so easily.
-The radiation from the sun alone can heat the place up above 80F (I have an AC unit now, tiny portable one thanks to my land lady, and that helps but still) Running the oven would be suicidal.
-Sous vide comes to the rescue.
+Having to roast in the oven or on a grill is fun and I love it with all the inaccuracies involved, they still yield delicious results.
+In our 80F degree weather, this approach isn’t as fun.
+My tiny apartment gets pretty hot without the help of an oven.
+The radiation from the sun alone can heat the place up to above 80F (I have an AC unit now, tiny portable one thanks to my landlady, and that helps but still) Running the oven would be close to suicidal but sous vide comes to the rescue.

-Roasts don’t require a lot of temperature to cook, in fact, most animal protein can be cooked roughly around the 122F-140F degree range with some exceptions.
-That range is bellow what conventional ovens can deliver anyways.
+Roasts don’t require a lot of heat to cook, in fact, most animal protein can be cooked roughly in the 122F-140F degree range with some exceptions.
+That range is below what most conventional ovens can achieve in their lowest setting.
 The nice browning on the outside crust is the catch.
-Sous vide can’t give you that.
-That requires a great deal of heat, specially if you wanna achieve it quickly.
+Sous vide can’t and won’t ever give you that.
+That requires a great deal of heat, especially if you wanna achieve it quickly.
 That can be easily done by searing, grilling, torching or in this case, deep frying.

 Anyways, quick post today.
-Super easy recipe actually.
+Another super easy recipe.
 The title is the recipe basically.
 I marinated the pork overnight in some minced garlic, salt about a cup of mirin wine which is super sweet and delicious.
 If you ever had kakuni this will sound familiar.
 Mirin will help with the caramelization of the crust too because of the high sugar content.
 Ok, let me write this down in the form of a recipe:

 3-4 pound Boneless Pork Center Loin Cut